Getting an old-style prepayment meter installed

-Before you get a prepayment meter, read our advice to help you decide if a prepayment meter is right for you.
+Before you get an old-style prepayment meter, read our advice to help you decide if a prepayment meter is right for you.

 If it would be the best option for you, contact your gas or electricity supplier.
 You can find out who your gas or electricity supplier is if you don’t already know.